 Kate’s vocal range embraces Contemporary Music, Opera, Music Hall and Cabaret as well as Jazz and Popular Song.
 She has appeared in many different contexts.
 She has sung the role of Anna in The Seven Deadly Sins by Brecht and Weill with the London Symphony Orchestra, arias by Rossini with the Mike Westbrook Orchestra in Big Band Rossini at the BBC Proms, and songs by the Beatles with the Westbrook Band in Off Abbey Road.
 With fellow vocalist Phil Minton, Kate sings the poetry of William Blake in Mike Westbrook’s settings.
 She multi- tracked most of the roles in the television opera Good Friday 1663 with libretto by Helen Simpson, which was commissioned by Channel Four.
 Kate sings in English, Italian, French and German.
 She worked with the NDR Band in Hamburg, and was guest soloist in a series of performances in the Christus Pavillon at the Expo 2000, Hannover, in a work by composer Heribert Leuchter KlangWeltReligion.
 In 2002 she collaborated with Heribert on a music-theatre piece Reich durch Arm, commissioned by WDR.
 With L’Ensemble Justiniana she toured France in the role of La Chanteuse in the opera Quichotte.
 In Milan recently she performed A Bigger Show with the Artchipel Orchestra.
 In her project Cuff Clout, a neoteric music-hall, performed and recorded by her group The Skirmishers, with fellow vocalist John Winfield, Kate's lyrics are set by eight composers from the worlds of pop, rock, jazz and classical music.
 On her solo album Goodbye Peter Lorre she is accompanied by pianists John Alley and Mike Westbrook and the vocal group Fine Trash.
 Other albums include Music For Other Occasions with Lindsay Cooper, and with Mike Westbrook the Duo album Love or Infatuation - the Hollywood Songs of Friedrich Hollaender.
 On her album The Nijinska Chamber a celebration of the life and work of the dancer and choreographer Bronislava Nijinska with music by Mike Westbrook, Kate is joined by accordionist Karen Street.

 In the Contemporary Music field, Kate has performed Frederic Rzewski’s Coming Together and premiered Phil Clark’s All The Rage.
 Kate was a featured soloist in the first performance of Michael Finnissy's The Transgressive Gospel in the 2009 Spitalfields Festival.
-Currently with the ensemble Lavolta she performs a work by William Walton Façade Two, Judith Weir’s Really with mezzo-soprano Sarah Owen, and Kurt Weill’s Surabaya Johnny arranged by Luciano Berio.
+With the ensemble Lavolta she Has performed William Walton Façade Two, Judith Weir’s Really with mezzo-soprano Sarah Owen, and Kurt Weill’s Surabaya Johnny arranged by Luciano Berio.

 Kate’s work as a lyricist has encompassed everything from cabaret songs to opera.
 She wrote book and lyrics for the music-theatre piece Platterback, performed by Westbrook & Company, and the Westbrook Trio's 20th anniversary album L'ascenseur / The Lift.
 Also for Art Wolf, a piece based on the life and work of the Alpine painter Caspar Wolf (1735-83).
 She co-wrote two works for voice and brass sextet, which she performed with the Mike Westbrook Village Band, Waxeywork Show and English Soup, or the Battle of the Classic Trifle.
 Many of her recordings are produced by Jon Hiseman.
 These include Fine n’ Yellow, written in memory of friends, John and Margery Styles, and The Serpent Hit a fable for voice, saxophone quartet and percussion.